MiSikora/Squash-It/README.md

 ### Finger trigger

-By default, the tool is initiated by holding two fingers on a screen.
+By default, the tool is triggered by holding two fingers on a screen.
 However, it might not be the best idea for some applications where using two fingers is part of the app's flow (like map applications).

 ```kotlin
 SquashItConfigurator